The Rise of Recruiting Operations and Why It’s Essential Now

 The front-line of your candidate experience includes coordinators, recruiters, and interviewers.
 Recruiting operations are responsible for training everyone involved.
 Which ultimately creates a seamless onsite experience.
 This includes clear, easy to follow instructions for both candidate and interviewer.
 A welcoming environment, diverse interview panels that represent the company, personalized touches, and adding breaks throughout the day.

 Recruiting operations creates a baseline for interviewer training.
 Everything from anti-bias training, responding to candidates’ questions, and ensuring that feedback is tracked consistently.
 All of this, of course, must be completed in a timely manner.
 The end-to-end candidate experience is under recruiting operations’ watchful eye, resulting in fewer instances of dropping the ball.

-Interview Schedule is a platform that makes impressing both your candidates and interviewers easier.
+Prelude is a platform that makes impressing both your candidates and interviewers easier.
 By automating scheduling, what used to be hours of playing calendar Tetris for coordinators now turns into minutes.
 It also eliminates the need to translate time zones on your own for your remote interviews.
 And keeps everyone in the loop when last-minute cancellations and changes occur.

 Why you need Recruiting Operations ASAP